A Sketch+Text Composed Image Retrieval Dataset for Thangka: The CIRThan Dataset

 Table~\ref{tab:dataset_stats} summarizes the key statistics of CIRThan.
 The dataset contains 2,287 Thangka images, each paired with one human-drawn sketch and three hierarchical textual descriptions, forming sketch--text--image triplets.
 Following a standard train--test split, we allocate 80\% of the data for training and 20\% for test, resulting in 1,868 training triplets and 419 testing triplets.

 The three textual levels are designed to represent progressively increasing semantic specificity.
 As shown in Figure~\ref{fig:statistic}(\subref{text_length_box}), the average lengths of Level~1, Level~2, and Level~3 descriptions are 13.16, 23.10, and 34.13 words, respectively.
 Importantly, this increase reflects controlled semantic enrichment rather than abrupt changes in linguistic structure, allowing systematic evaluation of CIR models under different degrees of semantic detail.
 This hierarchical design supports systematic study of retrieval behavior under varying degrees of semantic granularity in composed queries.
+Although CIRThan is relatively small in scale, it is designed for fine-grained, knowledge-intensive retrieval scenarios where annotation quality and semantic precision are more critical than data quantity.